Stock market today: Alphabet and Microsoft push Wall Street towards its first winning week in a month - ExBulletin

 After earlier indicating that three interest rate cuts could be considered this year, senior Fed officials have since said they may keep its main interest rate high for a while to ensure that inflation is falling towards its 2% target.

-Friday's report on persistent inflation underscores Vanguards' belief that the Federal Reserve may find itself unable to cut interest rates this year, according to the investment giant's global head of portfolio construction, Roger Aliaga-Diaz.
+Friday's report on persistent inflation “underscores Vanguard's belief that the Federal Reserve may find itself unable to cut interest rates this year,” according to Roger Aliaga-Diaz, the giant's global head of portfolio construction. of investment.

 In overseas stock markets, Japan's Nikkei 225 index rose 0.8% after the Bank of Japan ended a policy meeting without a major change in interest rates.
 Indexes were higher across much of the rest of Asia and Europe.